sftpgo/docs/docs/keyboard-interactive.md

 Keyboard interactive authentication can be chained to the external authentication.
 The authentication must finish within 60 seconds.

-Let's see a very basic example.
-Our sample keyboard interactive authentication program will ask for 2 sets of questions and accept the user if the answer to the last question is `answer3`.
+The following basic example asks for 2 sets of questions and accepts the user if the answer to the last question is `answer3`.

 ```shell
 #!/bin/sh